 EKN is controller for the processing of personal data carried out as part of EKN’s operations and on its website ekn.se.
 If you have any questions, please contact EKN’s DPO, Eva Kullberg Tideman at firstname.lastname@example.org.

-Personal data is all types of information that can be directly or indirectly related to a living private individual.
+Personal data are all types of information that can be directly or indirectly related to a living private individual.
 Examples of personal data are name, identification number and e-mail address.
 The General Data Protection Regulation (GDPR) contains rules governing the way that personal data may be processed.

 Under GDPR, all processing of personal data must be based on a lawful ground.
+Depending on the reason for processing personal data, EKN uses different lawful grounds.

-Section 2: In particular, EKN must:
+Section 2: In particular, EKN must

 1. determine whether the prerequisites for granting a guarantee are met;